SMILEY4/strategy-game/documentation/markdown/technical/api.md

-              "q": "Int - the q-coordinate of the new city", "r": "Int - the r-coordinate of the new city", "name": "String - the name of the new city", }
+              "q": "Int - the q-coordinate of the new city", "r": "Int - the r-coordinate of the new city", "name": "String - the name of the new city", "withNewProvince": "Bool - whether to add it to an existing province or create a new one with the city as its capital"
+          },
+          {
+              "type": "place-scout",
+              "q": "Int - the q-coordinate of the scout", "r": "Int - the r-coordinate of the scout", }
       ]
   }